Amaha / / / Is Depression Hereditary?

 Is Depression Hereditary

-Depression, or Major Depressive Disorder (MDD), is all too common but also a serious condition that can affect behaviour, mood and daily life.
-It’s characterised by a persistent sadness, emptiness or irritability lasting at least two weeks.
-Loss of interest and pleasure in activities, decreased energy levels, and increased fatigue (even with minimal exertion) are some other clear symptoms of MDD.
+Depression, or Major Depressive Disorder (MDD) is a serious condition that can affect behaviour, mood and daily life.
+It’s characterised by a persistent sadness, emptiness or irritability of severity to cause distress and disturbance, and usually exceeding 2 weeks’ duration.
+Loss of interest and pleasure in activities, decreased energy levels, and increased fatigue (even with minimal exertion) are some other important symptoms of MDD.

 Also read: Sadness vs depression: How to tell the difference?